Charter Schools Program (CSP) Grant

 In 2015, Ohio received a grant from the U.S. Department of Education to significantly increase access to high-performing public charter education opportunities for Ohio’s most disadvantaged boys and girls.

-The purposes of the grant are to support the opening of high-performing site-based community schools, provide for more site-based community schools serving disadvantaged students where no effective options exist, and to increase accountability and autonomy for community school sponsors protecting student trust and public investment in Ohio’s community schools.
+The purposes of the grant are to support the opening and expansion of high-performing/high-quality site-based community schools, provide for more site-based community schools serving disadvantaged students where no effective options exist, and to increase accountability and autonomy for community school sponsors protecting student trust and public investment in Ohio’s community schools.

 Types of Grants Available

-Two types are available: planning subgrants, intended for groups of individuals who are developing a high-performing community school, and implementation subgrants for community schools in their first and second years of operation.
-Up to $100,000 is available for planning subgrants, up to $350,000 for first-year implementation grants and up to $250,000 for second-year implementation subgrants.
+Two types are available: Implementation subgrants for community schools in their first and second years of operation and expansion subgrants for high-quality community schools seeking to expand.
+Up to $350,000 for first-year implementation or expansion grants and up to $250,000 for second-year implementation or expansion subgrants.

 Grant Application and Submission Process

 Applications must be submitted through the Department’s online e-grant system, the Comprehensive Continuous Improvement Plan (CCIP).
 The following links will assist the applicant with navigation and completing the application process in the CCIP: